utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 });
 ```

-Validate JSON schema with the Ajv JSON schema validator:
+You can also validate your JSON schema with the Ajv JSON schema validator:

 ```js
 const schema = {